jetd1/kuafu/README.md

       - Note: Blender (2.93) does not export Specular, IOR and Transmission
   - [ ] Load `.blend`
   - [ ] Check `.obj` appearance with blender
-  - [ ] Look into incorrect shadow of "tennis"

 - Viewer